NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 a few minutes later women call a journal and saying that it's the first time she is calling them as she never had anything to tell them before but now she feels the urge to do so and all the members of the group started as well, feeling the same urge

-they all have lost too much to stop believing new type of proof is needed: **social proof**
+They all have lost too much to stop believing
+A new type of proof is needed: namely the **social proof**

 >>>>>